teamdigitale/eurostat-datawizard/README.md

 # User guide
 ## Home
 1. [Optional] In order to gain advanced variable search, app must index Eurostat data.
 This step requires a considerable amount of time but should be done just once.
 While running, do not leave or refresh page.
-When ready, index is persisted on disk and cam be used by anyone.
+When ready, index is persisted on disk and all app users can benefit from it.
 Bear in mind that index can become too old but it can be refreshed.

 ## Data Import
 1. [Optional] Filter Eurostat datasets list by a variable of interest.
 This option appears only if an index was created.